wfhartford/grpc-kotlin-1/README.md

 ### Client

-The generated client stub is also fully implemented using `Deferred` and `SendChannel`.
+The generated client stub is also fully implemented using suspending functions and `SendChannel`.

 ```kotlin
 import io.grpc.ManagedChannelBuilder